Deadline for the residencies in 2020 has ended.

 Who can apply?
 Individuals, couples/pairs, groups, families.
 Working 1-6 months.
 Please note that there are some additional charges from non-artist partners.

-Projects: community/participatory practices and independent working.
+Projects: community/participatory practices or independent/self-directed working.

 BlueGorilla in Lajo housing area.